artineering-io/flair-docs/_includes/faq/useofflair.md

 Can I use Flair for my student production?
 <div markdown="1">
 Yes, of course!
-As a student, you can either use the Demo version or support us on Patreon for 5€ per month to get a community license and render at any resolution.
+As a student, you can either use the Free version or support us on Patreon for 5€ per month to get a community license and render at any resolution.
 Additionally, you can also ask your university to purchase Flair Indie for Education so that you can use it.
 </div>

 Are there floating licenses available?